Jacqueline Latour Bio

 When she's not working with clients or refining her own Pilates technique, she can be found walking with her dogs, hiking with her husband, or just trying to find her own sweet spot in life.

 What lies behind you and what lies in front of you, pales in comparison to what lies inside of you.

 Keep moving and stay consistent.
 Most importantly stay positive, even if you have a set back.
 I try to do some Pilates or form of movement every day!

 To help you reach your fitness goals by developing energetic, balanced, consistent patterns and behaviors in your exercise routines.

 I teach classical Pilates, which means I’ll give you the authentic exercises developed by Joseph Pilates, and progress you through a system.
 I want to teach you Pilates in its purest form, which I think is the most challenging.
-I don't teach a Pilates-based or a hybrid method.
-My goal is to help you master each system (basic, intermediate and advanced), and help you master the work and progress to the next level.
-As you learn the system of exercises will help you develop a consistent, energetic and flowing workout.
+Working with me, I’ll guide you through each system (basic, intermediate and advanced), and help you master the work and progress to the next level.
+As you learn the system of exercises and develop a consistent, energetic and flowing workout.
 Every exercise involves strength, as well as stretch and you will learn how to move using correct alignment, precision, breathing, rhythm and flow, control, and concentration.
 I was trained and certified by a classical Pilates master trainer, and I love teaching the classical method, which means I want to pass my knowledge onto you!

 Continuing Education and why we need to do it